The Latte Factor Is a Lie. Sort Of. What Your Daily Coffee Really Costs Over 10 Years

 The core idea is simple: if you spend a bit less on low-value habits and redirect that money into savings or investing, you end up better off over time.

 That part is true.
-Repeating expenses matter more than one-off splurges because they keep showing up quietly, like subscriptions and group chats organising brunch somewhere that charges $6.80 for a long black.
+Repeating expenses matter more than one-off splurges because they keep showing up quietly, like subscriptions and group chats organising brunch somewhere that charges $6.
+80 for a long black.

-Let's use some realistic Australian coffee prices:
+Here are realistic Australian coffee prices:

-- $4.50 for a basic takeaway from a local spot
+- $4.
+50 for a basic takeaway from a local spot

-- $5.50 for a pretty standard city coffee in 2026
+- $5.
+50 for a pretty standard city coffee in 2026

-- $7.00 once oat milk, an extra shot, and inner-city optimism get involved
+- $7.
+00 once oat milk, an extra shot, and inner-city optimism get involved

-- $4.50 coffee: about $1,170 a year
+- $4.
+50 coffee: about $1, 170 a year

-- $5.50 coffee: about $1,430 a year
+- $5.
+50 coffee: about $1, 430 a year

-- $7.00 coffee: about $1,820 a year
+- $7.
+00 coffee: about $1, 820 a year

 What the latte factor gets wrong

-For most households, it is not even close.
+For most households, it's not even close.

-Saving $1,400 a year matters.
+Saving $1, 400 a year matters.
 But compare that with:

-- Rent rising by $40 a week: about $2,080 a year
+- Rent rising by $40 a week: about $2, 080 a year

 - A mortgage rate rising by 1%: often several thousand dollars a year